dragonflyoss/nydus/docs/nydus-fscache.md

 # Nydus EROFS fscache user guide

-This guide shows you how to use fscache-based EROFS nydus image service to launch docker containers with the fscache-enabled in-kernel erofs on-demand download feature.
+This guide shows you how to use fscache-based EROFS nydus image service to launch containers with the fscache-enabled in-kernel EROFS on-demand download feature.

 ## Prepare the kernel

-Be aware of using the fscache-enabled erofs kernel (Linux 5.19+), it can be built with the following steps:
+Be aware of using the fscache-enabled EROFS kernel (Linux 5.19+), it can be built with the following steps:

 1.  ``git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git`` \
      or (mirror in china): ``git://kernel.source.codeaurora.cn/pub/scm/linux/kernel/git/torvalds/linux.git``